Skip to content

 Architecture Notes

-The ActionRegistry uses Python's module discovery system to automatically find and register actions.
+The ActionRegistry uses Python's entry point system to automatically find and register actions.
 Actions are discovered by:

-3. Name-based lookup - Actions identified by their name class attribute
+4. Name-based lookup - Actions identified by their entry point name or name class attribute

-This design enables a flexible plugin architecture where actions can be distributed as separate packages and automatically discovered at runtime.
+This design enables a flexible plugin architecture where actions can be distributed as separate packages and automatically discovered at runtime, while avoiding circular import issues.

 ← Previous: Actions | Back to API Overview | Next: Workflow Engine →